etraveli/etraveli_codestyle/codestyle/src/site/markdown/index.md

-# jGuru Codestyle: Definitions Overview
+# etraveli Codestyle: Definitions Overview

 The codestyle project contains configuration for plugins embedded in the maven build, as well as IDEs intended to be used for development.
 The configuration is roughly divided into four sections: